Samsung/tizen-docs/docs/application/vstools/tools/dotnet-diagnostics.md

      ![Tizen application running](media/dotnet-dump-collect.png)

-   - Once the dump file is collected, a message popup is shown to inform the user, and the file is added to the gcdump file list in **Dump Explorer window**.
+   - Once the dump file is collected, a message popup is shown to inform the user, and the file is added to the gcdump file list in **Dump Explorer** window.

-   - User can collect the dump file multiple times by clicking the **Collect** button, until the application is closed by pressing "Home" or "Back" buttons, or by clicking **Stop** button given in **Dump Explorer window**.
+   - User can collect the dump file multiple times by clicking the **Collect** button, until the application is closed by pressing "Home" or "Back" buttons, or by clicking **Stop** button given in **Dump Explorer** window.

 ### Step 2.
 Analyze the dump file